Corey and I just had our 13th wedding anniversary! I guess this means we are officially an old married couple now.

 10. Travel Hack Your Honeymoon

 People will often take a big honeymoon after the wedding.
 This often translates to high costs.
-While I certainly love to travel and encourage people to spend money on travel if it’s something they value, we have figured out ways to travel for cheap or free.
+I certainly love to travel and encourage people to spend money on travel if it’s something they value.
+But, we have figured out ways to travel for cheap or free.

 At the time of our honeymoon, we were finance newbies, and therefore, knew nothing of credit card rewards.
 We had a family member gift us the use of their timeshare as our wedding gift.

 We got to spend a fun week at a beautiful resort in Puerto Vallarta, Mexico.
 Our only costs that week were flights, food, and activities.

 On the way back, we offered to give up our seats on an overbooked flight.
 Usually, this means you get back later.
 To our surprise, we were put onto an earlier flight on a different airline in FIRST CLASS on top of being given $500 travel vouchers EACH.

 Your Frugal Wedding Can be Beautiful